 With an expertly configured WordPress site, you can build more than just a website for your business … you can set up an automated traffic and lead generation and sales & marketing system, where all you do is publish your content and WordPress then automates the rest.

-- Automatically distribute content to social media services and social bookmarking sites,
+- Automatically distribute content to social media sites and bookmarking sites,

-- Automatically distribute content (and comments) to other blogs and web properties using RSS
+- Distribute content (and comments) automatically to other blogs and online properties using RSS

 As your business evolves, you can add more functionality and automate processes like: